Wednesday, December 29, 2021

 The sun had set as we passed under this bridge at Rhinecliff, New York.

-I had thought the bridge at Rhinecliff would be my final photo of the journey, but there was still enough light to get this picture, taken just south of Poughkeepsie, of a sloop anchored in the Hudson and Pollapel or Bannerman Island and Bannerman Castle beyond.
+I had thought the bridge at Rhinecliff would be my final photo of the journey, but there was still enough light to get this picture, taken just south of Poughkeepsie, of a sloop anchored in the Hudson and Pollepel or Bannerman Island and Bannerman Castle beyond.

 We arrived at Penn Station on time, and were home in time to get a good night's rest after a most enjoyable short holiday.